sthefanimartinelli/project-22-back-end-blogs-api/README.md

 # :computer::blue_book: Blogs API

 ### About
-- This project was developed during the backend module of Trybe Web Development Course.
-- The main goal was to develop a REST API, with a CRUD to manage users and their posts on a blog.
+- The main goal of this project was to develop a REST API, with a CRUD to manage users and their posts on a blog.
 A SQL database was also developed, using Sequelize as ORM.
 - Authentication of users and search of blog posts were also developed.

 ### Technologies used